Stimulant: Caffeine

 Roasted coffee beans, a common source of caffeine.

 Caffeine is a stimulant compound belonging to the xanthine class of chemicals naturally found in coffee, tea, and (to a lesser degree) cocoa or chocolate.
-It is included in many soft drinks, as well as a larger amount in energy drinks.
-Caffeine is the world's most widely used psychoactive drug and by far the most common stimulant.
+Caffeine is included in many soft drinks, as well as a larger amount in energy drinks.
+It is the world's most widely used psychoactive drug and by far the most common stimulant.
 In North America, 90% of adults consume caffeine daily.

 A few jurisdictions restrict the sale and use of caffeine.
-In the United States, the FDA has banned the sale of pure and highly concentrated caffeine products for personal consumption, due to the risk of overdose and death.
+In the United States, the Food and Drug Administration has banned the sale of pure and highly concentrated caffeine products for personal consumption, due to the risk of overdose and death.
 The Australian Government has announced a ban on the sale of pure and highly concentrated caffeine food products for personal consumption, following the death of a young man from acute caffeine toxicity.
 In Canada, Health Canada has proposed to limit the amount of caffeine in energy drinks to 180 mg per serving, and to require warning labels and other safety measures on these products.

-Caffeine is also included in some medications, usually for the purpose of enhancing the effect of the primary ingredient, or reducing one of its side-effects (especially drowsiness).
+Caffeine is also included in some medications, usually for the purpose of enhancing the effect of the primary ingredient, or reducing one of its side effects (especially drowsiness).
 Tablets containing standardized doses of caffeine are also widely available.